No Limits, Only Possibilities

 I am very much looking forward to a busy and challenging year ahead!
 I am also a Designated Safeguarding Lead.

-I have been teaching for many years both in London and in Kent.
+I have been teaching for many years both in London and Kent.
 I have taught Nursery, Reception and Year 1 and really enjoy working with the younger children.
-They learn new things every day and it is great to be a part of their amazing learning journey.
-As the Early Years Foundation Stage Leader the best part of my job is being able to watch the children develop and grow as they move through Nursery and Reception.
+They learn new things every day and it is great to be at the start of their amazing learning journey.
+As the Early Years Foundation Stage Leader the best part of my job is being able to watch the children develop and grow during their first year in school where foundations are laid for children to become life long learners.
+I am also a Designated Safeguarding Lead.